By the end of this section, you will be able to:

 The myogenic mechanism regulating blood flow within the kidney depends upon a characteristic shared by most smooth muscle cells of the body.
 When you stretch a smooth muscle cell, it contracts; when you stop, it relaxes, restoring its resting length.
 This mechanism works in the afferent arteriole that supplies the glomerulus.
 When blood pressure increases, smooth muscle cells in the wall of the arteriole are stretched and respond by contracting to resist the pressure, resulting in little change in flow.
 When blood pressure drops, the same smooth muscle cells relax to lower resistance, allowing a continued even flow of blood.

-The tubuloglomerular feedback mechanism involves the JGA and a paracrine signaling mechanism utilizing ATP, adenosine, and nitric oxide (NO).
+The tubuloglomerular feedback mechanism involves the juxtaglomerular apparatus (Figure 3) and a paracrine signaling mechanism utilizing adenosine triphosphate (ATP), adenosine, and nitric oxide (NO).
 This mechanism stimulates either contraction or relaxation of afferent arteriolar smooth muscle cells.
-Recall that the DCT is in intimate contact with the afferent and efferent arterioles of the glomerulus.
+Recall that the distal convoluted tubule is in intimate contact with the afferent and efferent arterioles of the glomerulus.
 Specialized macula densa cells in this segment of the tubule respond to changes in the fluid flow rate and Na+ concentration.
-As GFR increases, there is less time for NaCl to be reabsorbed in the PCT, resulting in higher osmolarity in the filtrate.
+As the glomerular filtratation rate increases, there is less time for NaCl to be reabsorbed in the proximal convoluted tubule, resulting in higher osmolarity in the filtrate.
 The increased fluid movement more strongly deflects single nonmotile cilia on macula densa cells.
-This increased osmolarity of the forming urine, and the greater flow rate within the DCT, activates macula densa cells to respond by releasing ATP and adenosine (a metabolite of ATP).
-ATP and adenosine act locally as paracrine factors to stimulate the myogenic juxtaglomerular cells of the afferent arteriole to constrict, slowing blood flow and reducing GFR.
-Conversely, when GFR decreases, less Na+ is in the forming urine, and most will be reabsorbed before reaching the macula densa, which will result in decreased ATP and adenosine, allowing the afferent arteriole to dilate and increase GFR.
-NO has the opposite effect, relaxing the afferent arteriole at the same time ATP and adenosine are stimulating it to contract.
-Thus, NO fine-tunes the effects of adenosine and ATP on GFR.
+This increased osmolarity of the forming urine, and the greater flow rate within the distal convoluted tubule, activates macula densa cells to respond by releasing ATP and adenosine (a metabolite of ATP).
+ATP and adenosine act locally as paracrine factors to stimulate the myogenic juxtaglomerular cells of the afferent arteriole to constrict, slowing blood flow and reducing the glomerular filtratation rate.
+Conversely, when the glomerular filtratation rate decreases, less Na+ is in the forming urine, and most will be reabsorbed before reaching the macula densa, which will result in decreased ATP and adenosine, allowing the afferent arteriole to dilate and increase the glomerular filtratation rate.
+Nitric oxide has the opposite effect, relaxing the afferent arteriole at the same time ATP and adenosine are stimulating it to contract.
+Thus, nitric oxide fine-tunes the effects of adenosine and ATP on the glomerular filtratation rate.